 19th Century Paintings

-The 19th century was a period of social change with slavery being abolished.
+The 19th century was a period of social change, with slavery being abolished.
 The Second Industrial Revolution led to massive urbanisation and higher levels of productivity and prosperity.
 European imperialism brought much of Asia and almost all of Africa under colonial rule.
-The British Empire grew rapidly, especially with the expansion of vast territories in Canada, Australia, Africa and India.
+The British Empire increased, especially with the expansion of vast territories in Canada, Australia, Africa and India.
 By the end of the century, the British Empire controlled a fifth of the world’s land and one-quarter of the world’s population.
 This Pax Britannica period ushered in unprecedented globalisation and economic integration on a massive scale.

 After Rococo there arose in the late 18th century, neo-classicism, best represented by such artists as David and his heir Ingres.
 This movement turned its attention toward landscape and nature as well as the human figure and the supremacy of natural order above humankind’s will.
-The idea that human beings are not above the forces of Nature is in contradiction to Ancient Greek and Renaissance ideals where humanity was above all things and owned his fate.
+The idea that human beings are not above the forces of Nature was in contradiction to Ancient Greek and Renaissance ideals where humanity was above all things and owned his fate.
 This thinking led romantic artists to depict the sublime, ruined churches, shipwrecks and massacres.